AntonTheDev/FlightLayout/README.md

 ##### Example 2

-The above is the same as below.
-If the **toFrame** is ommitted, if it automatically assume that you are intending to align against the view's superview.
+The call in Example 1 can also be expressed by ommitting **toFrame** parameter.
+In the absense of the **toFrame** parameter from the method call, the framework automatically assumes that you are intending to align the calling view against the it's superview's bounds.

 ```
    view.addSubview(bigView)